avantikalal/avantikalal.github.io/research.md

 ## 5. Translation: AI in the Clinic & Drug Discovery
 Ultimately, my work aims to translate insights derived from AI models into therapeutic impact.
 At **insitro** and **Genentech**, I have worked on applying AI models to identify novel drug targets and design therapeutic molecules.
 During my postdoctoral work at Stanford University, I developed AI models to [predict patient outcomes](https://www.nature.com/articles/s41467-018-06921-8) and discover [mutational signatures](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009119) using personalized genomic data from cancer patients.

- By [clustering patients](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009119) based on these signatures rather than just tumor location, we can identify subgroups that may respond similarly to specific therapies, advancing the goal of precision oncology.